toutjavascript/FoooXus-Fooocus-Extender/readme.md

 ## Updates on Fooocus
 - Fooocus could be updated at every moment.
 It could broke the API.
-- FoooXus version is tested with V2.3.0 Fooocus Release.
+- FoooXus version is tested with V2.4.1 Fooocus Release.

 ## History Log
+V0.9.7 Update to V2.4.1 Fooocus Release

 V0.9.6 New optional loras-directory parameter on config.json
        To fix issue https://github.com/toutjavascript/FoooXus-Fooocus-Extender/issues/7 where Loras are not found, you can add a new line in config.json.
 For example: